anhnguyendepocen/PUBLG088/README.md

 [Slava Mikhaylov](s.mikhaylov@ucl.ac.uk)

-**Version:** October 20, 2015
+**Version:** September 28, 2016

-This repository contains the class materials for the course *PUBLG088 Advanced Quantitative Methods* taught in Term 1 2015.
+This repository contains the class materials for the course *PUBLG088 Advanced Quantitative Methods* taught in Term 1 2016.

 ### Instructions for use ###